robertlarkins/robertlarkins.github.io/_posts/2024-09-18-setting-up-github-pages.md

 layout: post
 title: "Setting up GitHub Pages"
 date: 2024-09-18
-categories: [jekyll, 'github pages']
+categories: ['jekyll', 'github pages']
 tag: [setup]
 ---

-# Setting up GitHub Pages

 [GitHub Pages](https://docs.github.com/en/pages/getting-started-with-github-pages/about-github-pages) is a hosting service that hosts a website directly from a GitHub repository.
 GitHub Pages has three types of sites:
 - **project** - site for a specific project (repo)
 - **user** - site for a user account
 - **organisation** - site for an organisation account Jekyll is used for implementing these sites, which simplifies their setup.
-This post provides the steps for setting up a user (or organisation) site.
+This guide shows how to set up a user (or organisation) site.

 ## Create the Repo